noahlst/osopcloud/docs/accessibility.md

 The app uses a custom font.
 To enable or disable this behaviour, use Settings:

 1. Go to Settings.
-2. Select "Accessibility".
-3. Enable (or disable) "Use System Font".
+2. Enable (or disable) "Use System Font".

 ## Motion